VRLabs/Particle-Driver/README.md

 Adjust the transforms of "Particle System" and "Collider" to your taste.

-Use the [Fix Order](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/FixOrder.unitypackage) script.
+Use the [Layer Weight Tool](https://github.com/VRLabs/Layer-Weight-Tool/releases/latest) script.
 Open VRLabs from the menu bar.
-Click "Fix Order".
+Click "Apply Weight Controls".

 ## How to use